sertansenturk/predominantmelodymakam/README.md

 If you want to be able to edit files and have the changes be reflected, then install the repo like this instead:

     pip install -e .

+Now you can install the rest of the dependencies:

+    pip install -r requirements

 The algorithm uses several modules in Essentia.
 Follow the [instructions](essentia.upf.edu/documentation/installing.html) to install the library.
 Then you should link the python bindings of Essentia in the virtual environment: